willbush/wump/README.md

     the wumpus.
   - When awake it has a 75% chance of moving per turn.
   - The wumpus also has a 75% chance of moving out of the room when you "bump it" or first enter its room when it is asleep.
-Think of this as a fight of flight response.
+Think of this as a fight or flight response.
 If the Wumpus stays to fight, then you lose.

 You as the player: